saurabhdas2/saurabhdas2.github.io/_posts/2020-09-01-solving-linux-kernel-panic-error.md

   - tech, troubleshooting
 ---

-Amid the ongoing Covid pandemic, most of the time is spent now-a-days in from of machines, working in my current day's job to create clinical platform product helping top pharma companies develop vaccine, to fight coronavirus.
+Amid the ongoing Covid pandemic, most of the time is spent now-a-days in front of machines, working in my current day's job to create clinical platform product helping top pharma companies develop vaccine, to fight coronavirus.
 It's during the some rare weekend that, I get time, to spend on my pet projects and hobbies.

 On my dual boot, Dell XPS 17, i have recently created a dual boot Windows 10 and Ubuntu 20.04.
 Current focus has been on music production using LMMS.